reddit/baseplate.py/docs/cli/script.rst

 ====================

-This command allows you to run a piece of Python code with the application config loaded similarly to `baseplate-serve`_.
+This command allows you to run a piece of Python code with the application configuration loaded similarly to `baseplate-serve`_.
 The command is ``baseplate-script``.

 .. _baseplate-serve: serve.html